Categorical Koszul duality: Introduction

 In particular, this provides a clear and conceptual construction of the left adjoint to Lurie's dg nerve, generalizing the construction for quasi-categories with a single object in \cite{Zeinalia16}.
 The left adjoint has an especially nice form when $K$ is a Kan complex; in that case $L(K)$ is (quasi-equivalent to) the dg category whose objects are in 1-1 correspondence with connected components of $K$, the endomorphism dg algebra of each object is the chain algebra of the based loop space on the corresponding component and there are no morphisms between different objects.
 The right adjoint may also be characterized in terms of Maurer-Cartan elements in a certain simplicial convolution algebra.

 For simplicity we have stated these results for the case of dg categories over a field.
 Slightly weakened versions of them hold true if we work in dg categories over the integers.
+Note, however, that the construction of Koszul duality for algebras or dg categories over integers (or indeed, any commutative ring that is not a field) and the corresponding coalgebras as a Quillen equivalence meets with technical difficulties.
+For example, the naive cobar-construction of a coalgebra that is not flat over the ground ring, may have the wrong quasi-isomorphism type and so, the notion of a weak equivalence (which is defined through the cobar-construction) for such coalgebras is problematic.

 We also generalize Koszul duality for modules.
 As in the conilpotent case, there are two results of this type, see Theorem \ref{thm:modulecomodule}: \begin{enumerate}\item a Quillen equivalence between dg modules over a dg category $\cat D$ and comodules over the coalgebra $B\cat D$ and \item a Quillen equivalence between comodules over a pointed curved coalgebra $C$ and dg modules over the dg category $\Omega C$.\end{enumerate} This leads to a characterization of the functor category from a quasicategory $K$ to the $\infty$-category of chain complexes in terms of $C_*K$-comodules (Theorem \ref{thm:main} below). \begin{theoremC} Let $K$ be an $\infty$-category represented as a simplicial set.
 Then there is an equivalence between $\Fun(K, \Ndg(\Ch))$ and the coderived $\infty$-category of the coalgebra $C_*K$. \end{theoremC} Note that this category of functors may be considered as the derived $\infty$-category of $K$.
 As an application of this result, we show that the $\infty$-category of constructible sheaves of dg vector spaces on a stratified space $X$ is equivalent to the coderived category of the chain coalgebra of the simplicial set $\operatorname{Exit}(X)$ of exit paths on $X$, see Proposition \ref{prop:constructiblecomodules}.